Bored-Programmers/larabreadcrumb/README.md

 ])
 ```

-This will generate a breadcrumb like this: `Users / John`.
-Key `customer` is the name of the route parameter, value is
+This generates a breadcrumb like this: `Users / John`.
+The key `customer` is the name of the route parameter, and the
-the accessor.
+value is the accessor.
 You can use a closure or a string.

-Or you can add single accessor like this:
+You can also add a single accessor conditionally:

 ```php
 use BoredProgrammers\LaraBreadcrumb\Service\BreadcrumbService;